 The most important gift you can give your child with disabilities is independence.

-Basic personal hygiene and bathing are one of the most difficult daily tasks for a child with special needs.
+Basic personal hygiene and bathing are some of the most difficult daily tasks for a child with special needs.
 Another problem is that disabilities such as Autism Spectrum Disorder, Down’s Syndrome, Tourettes, or Developmental Coordination Disorder are usually accompanied by other diagnoses.

-These disabilities often are linked with intellectual disability, obsessive compulsive disorder, motor planning dysfunction (apraxia or dyspraxia), attention deficits and/or sensory processing difficulties.
+These disabilities often are linked with intellectual disability, obsessive-compulsive disorder, motor planning dysfunction (apraxia or dyspraxia), attention deficits, and/or sensory processing difficulties.

 Children with special needs may have gross motor delays that impact their balance and coordination.
 Fine motor tasks like opening the shampoo can be frustrating.
 Sensory processing issues may cause distress with the running water, the echoing sounds of the tile, and the sensation of shampoo in their hair.
 There are so many different aspects of showering to consider.
 Check out this post by Your Therapy Source for a complete task analysis of bathing.

-DoEs a Child With Special Needs even stand a chance?
+Does a Child With Special Needs even stand a chance?